 Fashion, Body and Garment Overview

-The Department of Fashion, Body, and Garment at the School of the Art Institute of Chicago (SAIC) offers serious fashion design students an intensive, two-year Master of Fine Arts in Fashion, Body and Garment program devoted to a final, distilled collection or body of work that is exhibited as appropriate to the form.
+The Department of Fashion Design at the School of the Art Institute of Chicago (SAIC) offers serious fashion design students a dynamic, intensive Master of Fine Arts in Fashion, Body and Garment program.
+Available in both two-year and three-year tracks based on experience, the program allows students to produce a distilled collection or body of work—and learn how to best show that work off, from presentations to gallery exhibitions.

-The main component of the program, the Fashion Design Studio taken each semester, provides a place for an expansive investigation of fashion, body, and garment and for deeper individual investigation of fashion within the broader context of community, sustainability, technology, and the industry.
+In the program’s main component, the Fashion Design Studio taken each semester, students will investigate both craft and style to develop a deeper understanding of fashion within the context of community, sustainability, technology, and the industry.

 • Dedicated design studios